 Oyster mushrooms are an especially prized member of the family of fungi, found in many world cuisines.
-This guide to delicious oyster mushrooms will explore their versatility, with tips, ideas, links to recipes.
-You might even consider growing your own, right in your kitchen!
+This guide will explore their versatility, with tips, ideas, links to recipes.
+Learn all about how to use oyster mushrooms — you might even consider growing your own, right in your kitchen!

 Given their incredible versatility, bold savory taste, and proven health benefits, oyster mushrooms deserve a place on your plate.
 They’re one of the most common of cultivated mushrooms, growing in a wide range of sizes, shapes, and colors.

 Named for their wide, delicate, fan-shaped caps with feathery gills that resemble their namesake, oyster mushrooms easily predate recorded history.
 It’s hard to pinpoint where the first wild oyster mushrooms flourished, but there’s strong evidence that they originated somewhere near Eastern Europe.

 Germans get the credit for being the first to successfully cultivate oyster mushrooms in 1917, as a subsistence measure to provide more affordable food sources during the scarcities of the first World War.
 Since then, what was born of poverty has skyrocketed in popularity to become a gourmet delicacy.

 King oyster mushrooms

 Common Types of Oyster Mushrooms

 There are over 200 known species of oyster mushrooms worldwide, but less than a handful are widely available in grocery stores.
 These are the most common varieties:

 - Pearl oyster mushrooms: These are the most common type of oyster mushrooms found in North America.
 Their flavor is mild, subtly sweet, and earthy; the thin caps have a tender bite.
 They’re found in clusters with caps ranging in size from ¼ centimeter to 2 inches.